 However, just because something’s reimbursable and/or deductible doesn’t mean you should go to town and overdo it.
 There’s usually an upper limit that you’ll agree to upfront with your client.

 So while there’s lots of overlap between reimbursable expenses and tax-deductible expenses you use to lower your taxable income, it’s important to know where to put your effort.

-I tried QuickBooks initially and found it to be overkill for my needs.
-It was just too complicated.
-I’m not an accountant but I felt like I needed to know debits and credits just to use it.
+I tried QuickBooks initially, and it was just too complicated.
+I felt like I needed to know debits and credits just to use it.
 I tried out FreshBooks next and I found it to be so intuitive.
 I was easily able to do time tracking, expense tracking, and invoice customers.
 And for my sole proprietorship, that’s all I needed.

 – Graham Pugh

 Founder, Propel Clean Energy Partners

 3. Business Meals